matthewfranglen/java-tools-aspect-oriented-programming-presentation/NOTES.md

 It can advise reads and writes of variables.
 It can advise method invocation.

+It can't alter the reads and writes of static final primitive fields (e.g. string constants).
+The Java compiler requires that these be inlined.
+It also doesn't have a pointcut that can identify non-field non-method operations (for loops, addition etc).

 It does this by fully altering the code that is loaded.
 It can do this at compile time, using a custom compiler, or at run time using a custom class loader.